 Each year we check that the right people are registered to vote at every address in the city.
-From 31 July, we will be sending a letter or an email to every household, asking residents to check the information is correct, even if you have recently registered to vote, the house is empty, or people have moved out.
+We have sent letters or email to all households, asking residents to check the information is correct, even if they have recently registered to vote, the house is empty, or people have moved out.
 We have contacted households by email, post and by visits from our canvassers.

 Each household has to respond to the annual canvass.
 The quickest and easiest way to confirm your details or let us know about any changes is online.
 We ask that you do this as soon as possible using the information on the pink card which will have been posted through your door.
-You'll need the security code that is printed on the letter or in the email.
+You'll need the security code that is printed on the letter.
 When logged in you should let us know whether the information is correct.
-If it isn't, you can update the information.
+If it isn't, you can update it.

 Your son/daughter can register at their home address as well as their university address, but must not vote more than once in the same election.
 This means they can vote in local elections at both addresses as long as they are in different local government areas, but cannot vote at both addresses in a Parliamentary election.